trinitykleckner/altruiSMS/README.md

 # AltruiSMS

+### Won best hack for social good at Drexel University's Philly Codefest in 2022

 ## Elevator Pitch
 We present Phil, an SMS chat bot to notify the homeless and hungry of shelters and welfare distribution anywhere, at any time.